Massachusetts woman killed in Pelham crash

 That driver, a 63-year-old Norwood, Massachusetts, man was unable to avoid the Toyota, according to police.

-Police said the impact was enough to flip the supersized truck on its side on the shoulder of the road.
+Police said the impact was enough to flip the supersize truck on its side on the shoulder of the road.
 The man behind the wheel was uninjured and is cooperating with the investigation.

-Mammoth Road remained closed while investigators worked at the scene just after noon.
+Mammoth Road remained closed while investigators worked at the scene until 2:30 p.m.